TL;DR

 The price tag

-Let’s be real- $50.000 is not exactly peanuts for many organizations.
-Some small or medium-sized businesses may find the restrictions of the free GA experience problematic while not being able to afford GA360’s entry-level prices.
+Let’s be real:$50.000 is not pocket change for many businesses.
+Some small or medium-sized businesses find the restrictions of the free GA experience problematic but cannot afford GA360’s hefty entry-level price.
 These companies would do well to look for a cheaper alternative.

 The perfect time to change

-Right now, organizations need to move to a different service whether they like it or not.
-UA properties are already deprecated and UA360 properties will soon be.
-If you are a UA360 customer, this is a great time to try a privacy-friendly service (and by the way, Simple Analytics allows you to carry over all your GA data).
+GA4 is even more complex to use than its predecessor.
+Right now, many businesses are still struggling to master it.
+It is a great time to rethink you data strategy and try a privacy-friendly service (and by the way, Simple Analytics allows you to carry over all your GA data).

-As we explained, the “free” version of Google Analytics is not exactly free: your visitors pay for it with their data.
+The “free” version of Google Analytics is not exactly free: your visitors pay for it with their data.
+Simple Analytics has a free version and still keeps your data safe and secure.

 If this resonates with you, feel free to give us a spin.